Naguib Mahfouz: Political involvement

 Mahfouz did not shrink from controversy outside of his work.
 As a consequence of his support for Sadat's Camp David peace treaty with Israel in 1978, his books were banned in many Arab countries until after he won the Nobel Prize.
 Like many Egyptian writers and intellectuals, Mahfouz was on an Islamic fundamentalist "death list".

 He defended British-Indian writer Salman Rushdie after Ayatollah Ruhollah Khomeini condemned Rushdie to death in a 1989 fatwa, but also criticized Rushdie's novel The Satanic Verses as "insulting" to Islam.
 Mahfouz believed in freedom of expression, and, although he did not personally agree with Rushdie's work, he spoke out against the fatwa condemning him to death for it.

 In 1989, after Ayatollah Khomeini's fatwa calling for Rushdie and his publishers to be killed, Mahfouz called Khomeini a terrorist.
 Shortly after, Mahfouz joined 80 other intellectuals in declaring that "no blasphemy harms Islam and Muslims so much as the call for murdering a writer."

 Assassination attempt and aftermath

 The publication of The Satanic Verses revived the controversy surrounding Mahfouz's novel Children of Gebelawi.
 Death threats against Mahfouz followed, including one from the "blind sheikh", Egyptian-born Omar Abdel-Rahman.
-Mahfouz was given police protection, but in 1994 an extremist succeeded in attacking the 82-year-old novelist by stabbing him in the neck outside his Cairo home.
+Mahfouz was given police protection, but on October 14, 1994, an extremist succeeded in attacking the 82-year-old novelist by stabbing him in the neck outside his Cairo home.

 He survived, permanently affected by damage to nerves of his right upper limb.
 Sixteen people were put on a military trial, and two of them received death penalty and eventually hanged.
 After the incident, Mahfouz was unable to write for more than a few minutes a day and consequently produced fewer and fewer works.
 Subsequently, he lived under constant bodyguard protection.
 Finally, in the beginning of 2006, the novel was published in Egypt with a preface written by Ahmad Kamal Aboul-Magd.
-After the threats, Mahfouz stayed in Cairo with his lawyer, Nabil Mounir Habib.
-Mahfouz and Mounir would spend most of their time in Mounir's office; Mahfouz used Mounir's library as a reference for most of his books.
-Mahfouz stayed with Mounir until his death.